 The benefits of reading go far beyond success in the traditional school setting.
-Reading sparks imagination and improves critical thinking skills.
-Reading also increases the general knowledge of the reader, and books allow the reader to escape into characters and lands they might never be able to visit.
-Reading is also a great bonding experience, not only by reading with younger children but even older children and adults can be a part of book clubs or circles.
+Reading sparks imagination and improves critical thinking skills, increases general knowledge, encourages diversity and inclusion, enhances cultural and historical knowledge, and books allow the reader to escape into characters and lands they might never be able to visit.

 The public library

 Public libraries host a variety of free events for community members and families.
 Spending a hot afternoon cooling off in the library can encourage lasting positive behavior into a student’s later school and work years.
 Benefits of public libraries:

 - Free membership